 The Transit Priority Network includes Capital Metro's high-frequency service and planned expansions identified in Connections 2025 and Project Connect.
 These corridors would carry the largest share of transit riders.
 The focus of the Transit Priority Network is to implement transit priority treatments to improve the speed, reliability, and efficiency of public transportation and to lessen the impact of temporary right of way closures on transit service.
 The Bicycle Priority Network is a short-term all ages and abilities network based on the 2014 Bicycle Plan.
 The Network consists of connected, protected bicycle lanes, urban trails, and neighborhood bikeways.
 Streets in the Bicycle Priority Network are prioritized for near-term all ages and abilities improvements.
-Where multiple priority networks overlap, additional study will be conducted to understand each role they play along the corridor and prioritize elements where there is not an opportunity to further refine how multiple priority networks are treated when they are competing for the same constrained right of way.
+Where multiple priority networks overlap, additional study will be conducted to understand each role they play along the corridor and prioritize elements where there is not an opportunity to design treatments that benefit multiple users.
+The project development process will provide the opportunity to further refine how multiple priority networks are treated when they are competing for the same constrained right of way.
 As projects and improvements occur through the life of the plan, such as changes to high-frequency transit service or implementation of an all ages and abilities bicycle facility, the priority networks will be updated to provide the latest guidance for future project development processes.